 April, 2013.
-Again, the light green line was seller brush clearing in 1988-89 and the red line is tree removals I did prior to construction.
+Again, the light green line was seller brush-clearing in 1987-89 and the red line is tree removals I did prior to construction.
 This image was taken just as I was thinning the area in the dark green patch at the top left.
-I had also thinned the blue area in 2012.
+I had also thinned the light blue area in 2012.
 Within these two areas you can see that I am accelerating Phase 3 thinning.
-When viewed from above, Phases 1 and 2 are not really that distinguishable from the totally untouched forest that surrounds the property except as 'point count density,' or trees-per-area (next image).
+When viewed from above, Phases 1 and 2 are not really that distinguishable from the totally untouched forest that surrounds the property except as 'point count density,' or trees-per-area (next image) because the trees had broadened until the canopy had closed.
 Note also the difference in point count density between logged and unlogged redwood.
-The tan lines enclose my neighbors' eucalyptus, with acacia in white.
+The tan lines enclose my neighbors' eucalyptus, with acacia in yellow.

 Back to 1991 with the outlines of recent work.
 It is hard to distinguish individual trees in forest stands in this image, but the high stem count is unmistakable.
 The gray-circled areas are Phase 3 projects to be completed in but three years ("planned" areas are in dashed lines).
 This reflects the change in priorities discussed in the forestry overview re accelerating thinning both because of (1) our control over grasslands and (2) because of the approaching decline of my physical working lifespan.
 The red arrow indicates a small opening within the stand where the blue dicks first came up.
 Somehow, the forest had never closed in that spot, nor had brush invaded it.
 Note also the spacing between trees in the center area in gold.

 You can see how much the canopy in the gold area has closed since 1991.
-The rate at which I have been thinning recently is less obvious.
-In a way, it is frustrating seeing it from an aerial perspective (especially with the shadows of February).
-I cut a bunch of trees, worried that I might have hit it too hard, then when I see it here, it looks like I had not done that much.
+The rate at which I have been thinning recently is less obvious because of the shadows of February sun despite that it is nearly noon.
+In a way, it is frustrating seeing it from an aerial perspective.
+I cut a bunch of trees, worried that I might have hit it too hard, then when I see it here, it looks like I had not done much.
 Yet as we saw in the chapter on understory, the change on the ground is profound when the grasses and forbs take off.
 The one area that is "iffy" is the eucalyptus at the bottom edge (tan).
-Those trees are so big that the owner is unlikely to participate in their removal.
-It's expensive.
-Existing power line corridors are in red, (with dashed red being what I wished they'd done).
-The line corridor described in the understory chapter is in blue.
-The fat red line is the corridor shown in the phased forestry chapter.
+Those trees are so big that the owner is unlikely to participate in their removal (it's expensive).
+Existing power distribution line paths are in red.
+The fat red lines represent the old right-of-way that was finally changed to where the dashed red line was installed in 2020.
+The power line corridor described in the phased forestry chapter is in blue.